Canine Scented Scavenger Hunts

 Campylobacteria causes diarrhea, vomiting, abdominal pain and fever.

 It usually goes away on its own, but it can sometimes be fatal too.
 It is best to contact your vet immediately.
 Vets prescribe antibiotics like erythromycin

 Salmonella is a bacterium that infects geese and can pose a danger to your dog if they eat their poop.
 Salmonella is responsible for causing food poisoning.

-This leads to diarrhea, vomiting and abdominal pain.
-If the salmonella is not expelled from the dog’s body, then the infection will become chronic.
+Symptoms: This leads to diarrhea, vomiting, and abdominal pain.
+The infection will become chronic if the salmonella is not expelled from the dog’s body.
 This could cause arthritis or pancreatitis.

-The antibiotic most frequently used in the Salmonella-positive dogs was metronidazole.
+Treatment: The antibiotic most frequently used in Salmonella-positive dogs was metronidazole

 Since listeria is a bacterium that is found soil, water and some food sources it can be relatively easy for your dog to be exposed to and become infected.

 Symptoms: Vomiting, diarrhea, fever, loss of appetite and more.

 Treatment: This can be very serious in some cases but the good news is that the infection is treatable with antibiotics